CODE OF ETHICS AND BUSINESS CONDUCT

 This Code of Ethics and Business Conduct (this “Code”) applies to all directors, officers and full-time, part-time, temporary/intermittent and contract employees (collective, “Employee or Employees”) of Explorer Holdings, Inc., eResearchTechnology, Inc. and its subsidiaries (collectively, “ERT”).
 We require the highest standards of professional and ethical conduct.
 Our reputation for honesty and integrity among our customers, employees, vendors, and stockholders is key to the success of our business.
 This Code reflects our commitment to a culture of honesty, integrity and accountability and outlines the basic principles and policies with which all employees, officers and directors are expected to comply.
 Please read this Code carefully.
 Your cooperation is necessary to the continued success of our business and the cultivation and maintenance of our reputation as a good corporate citizen.
 Any questions or concerns regarding anything contained in or referenced by this Code should be directed to eResearchTechnology, Inc.’s Vice President, Human Resources (”VP-HR”) or your local office designee who is responsible for administering the Code.
 You may have an employment agreement with ERT, or have otherwise signed confidentiality or other agreement with ERT (collectively, the “Agreements”).
 You have been provided an employee handbook, policies and standard operating procedures from ERT (collectively, the “Documents”).
 This Code does not replace the Agreements or Documents, and the Agreements and Documents remain in full force and effect.
 If anything contained in the Agreements or Documents conflict with this Code, this Code shall govern.
 Click here for ERT’s Code of Ethics and Business Conduct.

-This covers data entered, maintained, retained and reported using the ERT systems in providing its services to its clients.
-These services are provided in accordance with the guidelines of DHHS (45 CFR Parts 160, 162 & 164 (HIPAA)) and international privacy and data protection legislation, namely the European General Data Protection Regulation (EU) 2016/679 (GDPR).
+This Statement applies to data entered, maintained, retained and reported, using the ERT systems, for providing services to its clients.
+Such services are provided, in accordance with applicable data privacy laws and regulations, including without limitation: the guidelines of FDA (21 CFR Part 11) and DHHS (45 CFR Parts 160, 162 & 164 (HIPAA)) and the European General Data Protection Regulation (EU) 2016/679 (GDPR).

-Since 2017, ERT has had a dedicated team comprising of data privacy, protection specialists and legal experts (internal staff and consultants) who have worked to ensure that ERT is GDPR and HIPAA compliant.
-This team has reviewed existing processes and data specifically for each of our European sites but also across the global business.
-If any process were found not to be compliant these have been updated, most of this work involved updating internal i.e. staff rather than client specific processes.
-This work involved the following:
+ERT has had a dedicated team comprising of data privacy, protection specialists and legal experts (internal staff and consultants) who have worked to ensure ERT is compliant with applicable data privacy laws and regulations across its organization.
+This team has reviewed existing processes for each of its European sites, but also across the global business.
+If any process was found to not be compliant, steps were taken to remediate gaps identified.
+Process review included the following:

-- Creation of new or updates to existing Data & HR Policies and Standard Operating Procedures covering:
+- Creation of new, or updates to existing, data and HR Policies and Standard Operating Procedures covering::

-- Established Contracting & Data Transfer Agreements / Corporate Registrations
+- Established Contracting and Data Transfer Agreement / Corporate Registrations

-- Transfer Agreements between ERT entities (ERT Ltd, GmbH, Inc).
+- Transfer Agreements among ERT entities (ERT Ltd, GmbH, Inc); and

 - Employee Training